lcwllmr/flake/README.md

   modules can still be used in non-NixOS environment
 - find a convenient and portable way to type Unicode math symbols
 - build system for workspace management compatible with impermanence
+- make impermanence and disk encryption mandatory
+- setup home-manager from the module itself

 ## Installation steps